RETAIL MARKET STUDY

-Here’s the mess of what happening in the retail market
+The mess of what happening in the retail market: Department Stores

 The lunacy.
 The only way these stores can gain market share is by way of discounting merchandise and building store locations nearby.
 That’s all.

 They added a brand theme-line.
 A good thing.
+But big deal.
 Belk’s main problem is differentiation.

 Let’s take Dillard’s, for instance.
 When this department store comes to mind, we might think: “a bit upscale.”